 It’s been a joy having him in the group twice: once as a graduate student (2013) and then again as a postdoc (2015-2018).
 Thank you, Philip, for your mentorship, dedication, and scientific contributions.
 He will surely be missed!

-Congratulations to postdocs Fei Yan and Daniel Campbell on the publication of their paper, “Distinguishing coherent and thermal photon noise in a circuit quantum electrodynamical system” in Physical Review Letters.
+Congratulations to postdoctoral associate, Fei Yan, and postdoctoral fellow, Daniel Campbell, on the publication of their paper, “Distinguishing coherent and thermal photon noise in a circuit quantum electrodynamical system” in Physical Review Letters.